From book to exhibition and documentary.

 The Passage to Pusan documentary is based on the book of the same name by Australian journalist Louise Evans.
 It follows Louise as she retraces her grandmother’s pilgrimage to Pusan in South Korea to find her lost son’s grave and find some peace.

-The documentary is proudly produced by the Korean Cultural Centre Australia with assistance form the Australia-Korea Foundation and is filmed by Arirang TV, South Korea’s English-language broadcaster.
-The documentary is the highlight of the annual Korean Film Festival in Australia in August-September, 2017.
+The documentary was proudly produced by the Korean Cultural Centre Australia with assistance form the Australia-Korea Foundation and was filmed by Arirang TV, South Korea’s English-language broadcaster.
+The documentary was the highlight of the annual Korean Film Festival in Australia in August-September, 2017.
 It will also be screened in 190 countries via Arirang’s global network partners.

-The Passage to Pursan exhibition is a unique collaboration between the Korean Cultural Centre Australia, author Louise Evans and curator/photo artist Soyoun Kim.
-The exhibition is on display at the Korean Cultural Centre Gallery in Sydney’s CBD until September 1, before transferring to Brisbane, Canberra and Seoul.
+The Passage to Pursan exhibition was a unique collaboration between the Korean Cultural Centre Australia, author Louise Evans and curator/photo artist Soyoun Kim.
+The exhibition opened at the Korean Cultural Centre Gallery in Sydney’s CBD from June- September 2017, before transferring to Brisbane, Canberra and Seoul.